PaulDance/cargo-liner/README.md

         that, when `true`, enables the `--no-fail-fast` flag by default.
       * `force` (optional, `cargo-binstall`-compatible: yes): boolean that, when `true`, enables the `--force` flag by default.
+      * `binstall` (optional, `cargo-binstall`-compatible: yes): choice
+        enumeration that, when set to a supported value, controls the use of the optional tool.
+This is the global configuration equivalent of the CLI option that keeps precedence: see its description for the available supported values.

 with the following constraints, mostly enforced by Cargo, but also by TOML:
  * `package-name-*` must be a valid [package name], i.e. match